varjolab/ProteoGyver/README.md

     app/external/SAINTexpress/SAINTexpress-spc
   - These will be registered as executables and put into the path of the PG container during the container creation (see dockerfile)
 - IF you want to use the CRAPome repository data, download it from https://reprint-apms.org/?q=data
-  - Afterwards, you need to format the data into a format usable by pg_updater, see [Updating the database](#updating-the-database) for details
+  - Afterwards, you need to format the data into a format usable by pg_updater, see [Creating and updating the database](#creating-and-updating-the-database) for details

 #### Used external data
 During database building, PG downloads data from several sources: